MineBill/InConsole/README.md

 The whole console is included in a .unitypackage file but you can take a look at the code yourself.

+### Displaying Text To Console

+You can display text to the console using InConsole.Log().
+There are different methods for displaying Error,Warning and Simple messages.

 ### Default Commands

 | Command | Action |